Forehead Acne: Causes, Treatments & Prevention

 • Isotretinoin.
 Isotretinoin is an oral retinoid.
 It works by reducing sebum production and controlling the growth of certain types of bacteria that can contribute to inflamed, painful types of acne.
 Isotretinoin is generally used for severe cases of acne.
 While it’s effective, it can cause numerous side effects, some of which can be severe.
 Because of this, it’s important to keep in regular contact with your dermatologist if you’re prescribed this medication.

-If you have severe forehead acne, it’s important to talk to your healthcare provider or schedule an appointment with a dermatologist.
+If you have severe forehead acne, it’s important to talk to your healthcare provider or start a dermatology visit online.
 Used as prescribed, medication can generally treat even the most severe, stubborn acne on your forehead and other parts of your face.

 PRESCRIPTION ACNE TREATMENT